 - Risk monitoring

-As a form of financial risk management, companies should be open to consulting third parties, experts in mitigating exposures.
+As a form of financial risk management, companies should be open to consulting third parties who are experts in mitigating exposures.

 Risk Management Software: How to Choose a Financial Risk Management Vendor